takugian/quick-tutorials-with-aws/apigateway/apigatewaydomainnamebasepath/README.md

 # apigatewaydomainnamebasepath

-This project creates:
-- A REST API Gateway with domain name and base path configured;
+This project creates a REST API Gateway with domain name and base path.

 ## How to invoke